rajavinay-eng/multi-document-analysis-tool/README.md

 The system allows users to:

-* Upload documents
+- Upload documents
-* Analyze document content
+- Analyze document content
-* Compare multiple documents
+- Compare multiple documents
-* Generate summaries
+- Generate AI-based summaries
-* Track API statistics
+- Track API statistics

-The project was containerized using Docker and deployed publicly on AWS EC2.
+The application was containerized using Docker and deployed publicly on AWS EC2.

 ---